johannalehto/kanji-flash-cards/dokumentaatio/vaatimusmaarittely.md

 # Software specification

 ## Purpose of the application
-Flash card -application to practise Japanese kanji-characters utilizing spaced repetition system.
+Flash card -application to practice Japanese kanji-characters utilizing spaced repetition system.

 ## Users (user roles)
-The application has one user role, which allows logging in to the application, choosing or uploading their own word lists, and seeing the summary of their progress.
+The application has one user role, which allows the user to log in to the application, using the kanji review sessions, choosing or uploading their own word lists, and reviewing the summary of their progress.

 ## Features and functionalities

-### Logging in
+### Login
 - User can create a user id
 - User can log in to the application